);

 How can organizations recruit, retain, and develop women leaders?

 To attract, develop, retain, and promote talented women, organizations should be taking a broad view.
 I think it’s important to ensure women have the experience & resources like mentoring, coaching, and ongoing workshops or programs.
 Women also need to be intentional about their careers and their development as leaders.
 The power of choice is often forgotten.
-Encourage women in your organization to take ownership over their career choices, and create a personal development strategy.
+Encourage women in your organization to take ownership over their career choices and create a personal development strategy.
 It’s also incredibly important to have an established culture promoting time-off and the importance of family.
 I think too many women feel to be successful, they have to choose between work or home.

 Jessica Adkins